EMIR Reporting Requirements – What You File, When, and How to Get It Right

 EMIR is Regulation (EU) No 648/2012 on OTC derivatives, central counterparties, and trade repositories.
 It entered into force in August 2012.
 The reporting obligation under Article 9 has applied since February 2014.

 The regulation was amended by EMIR Refit, formally Regulation (EU) 2019/834, which simplified certain requirements for smaller counterparties while substantially tightening the reporting framework.
-The operational overhaul arrived on 29 April 2024, when revised reporting technical standards under Commission Delegated Regulation (EU) 2022/1855 (RTS on reporting) and Commission Implementing Regulation (EU) 2022/1860 (ITS on reporting) went live.
+The operational overhaul arrived on 29 April 2024, when revised technical standards under Commission Delegated Regulation (EU) 2022/1855 (the RTS on reporting) and Commission Implementing Regulation (EU) 2022/1860 (the ITS on reporting) became applicable.
+ESMA published its Guidelines on reporting under EMIR REFIT (reference ESMA74-362-2281) as the primary implementation reference for anyone building or validating a reporting process.

 Both counterparties to a derivative contract must report under Article 9(1).
 Every derivative, OTC or exchange-traded, must be reported to a registered or recognised trade repository.
-The reporting obligation is bilateral: each side reports independently, with its own submission to its chosen TR.
+The reporting obligation is bilateral: each side reports independently, and the details must be reported no later than the working day following the conclusion, modification, or termination of the contract.

 Financial counterparties include credit institutions, investment firms, insurance and reinsurance undertakings, UCITS and their management companies, AIFs and their managers, IORPs, and CCPs.
 If your entity holds any authorisation under the relevant EU financial services directives, you are an FC for EMIR purposes.